MickyMori/ARP_Assignment_3/READ_ME.md

 key, or by operating the mouse on a button, a snapshot of the image memory will be saved on a .bmp file.<br>

+The main difference between this assignment and the previous one, is that in this third assignment at the beginning, the process A asks the user to select how to run process A. The three modalities are descripted below in the section ```"How it Works"```.
+[Go to How it works](#how_it_works).

 <a name="legend_of_buttons"></a>
 ### Legend of Buttons